How to Use AI Simultaneous Interpretation?

 In the settings menu, you can adjust the following:

-Note: These features may only be available with certain passes.
+Note: These features may only be available with certain passes like Half-Day Pass, All-Day Pass and All Day MAX Pass.

 Important: Ensure your internet connection and audio/microphone settings are properly configured.